cinar/checker/doc/checkers/maxlength.md

-# Min Length Checker
+# Max Length Checker

 The ```max-length``` checker checks if the length of the given value is less than the given maximum length.
-If the length of the value is above the minimum length, the checker will return the ```NOT_MAX_LENGTH``` result.
+If the length of the value is above the maximum length, the checker will return the ```NOT_MAX_LENGTH``` result.
 Here is an example:

 ```golang
 type User struct {